Can Americans Have Dual Citizenship?

 Dual Citizenship by Naturalization

 When you fulfill the related country’s requirements, you can become a citizen of another country.
 For this, you should first get your temporary residency, then a permanent residency.
-Then, you can be eligible for the citizenship of the country when you fulfill specific requirements.
+Then, you can be eligible for citizenship of the country when you fulfill specific requirements.

 Frequently Asked Questions About Dual Citizenship for Americans